 Gain the experience and training you need

-Regardless of your role, helping older patients make difficult decisions for their healthcare is going to be difficult and challenging.
-These decisions are incredibly complex and hard for the patient, and their loved ones to make.
-Without the appropriate training and experience in the field, it can be challenging to speak with the patient, explore all of the available options, and help guide them towards the best treatment plan.
+Regardless of your role, helping older patients make difficult decisions for their healthcare will be difficult and challenging.
+These decisions are incredibly complex and hard for the patient and their loved ones to make.
+Without the appropriate training and experience in the field, it can be challenging to speak with the patient, explore all available options, and help guide them towards the best treatment plan.